natashapl/fem-qr-code-component/README.md

 ### Useful resources

-- [Flexbox: center horizontally and vertically](https://stackoverflow.com/questions/19026884/flexbox-center-horizontally-and-vertically) - THowto center elements using flexbox
+- [Flexbox: center horizontally and vertically](https://stackoverflow.com/questions/19026884/flexbox-center-horizontally-and-vertically) - This is a Stack Overflow solution that shows how to center elements using flexbox.
 - [HTML5 Semantic Tags: What They Are and How to Use Them!](https://www.semrush.com/blog/semantic-html5-guide/) - This is an informative article that gives a good overview of the HTML5 semantic tags.

 ## Author